JAlcocerT/JAlcocerT/content/blog/dev-astro-components.md

 ## ASTRO SEO PACKAGES

-* robots.txt - https://www.npmjs.com/package/astro-robots-txt#why-astro-robots-txt` (MIT Licensed ❤️)
+* The robots.txt - https://www.npmjs.com/package/astro-robots-txt#why-astro-robots-txt` (MIT Licensed ❤️)

 * You also need a **sitemap**!